 That’s an interesting question.

-I do know that an equal exchange of energy is healthy, in all relationships and if we start off with an unequal exchange, it tends not to blossom into something cool.
+I do know that an equal exchange of energy is healthy, in all relationships and if we start off with an unequal exchange, it is less likely to blossom into something lovely.

 On the other hand, when I want to give to others, with no strings attached and less hassle, I prefer to give to charities instead.